-In furtherance of this strategy during the year the Company:
+In furtherance of this strategy during the year the company:

-- procured an upgraded ERP system. - optimised its investment in inventory through partnerships with its suppliers who deliver bespoke and standard products direct to the customer; - maintained close relationships with key suppliers and used resources to ensure any adverse impact of products sold on the environment is minimised or mitigated; - used its resources to offer credit to selected customers in order to maintain and grow the business; - maintained close relationships with customers in order to meet their changing input demands and ensure their ongoing viability; - continued to train and develop its employees to meet the needs of the business, maintain close relationships with suppliers and meet the regulatory regime within the agricultural sector.
+- Procured a brand new CRM system - Continue to develop the upgraded ERP system. - optimised its investment in inventory through partnerships with its suppliers who deliver bespoke and standard products direct to the customer; - maintained close relationships with key suppliers and used resources to ensure any adverse impact of products sold on the environment is minimised or mitigated; - used its resources to offer credit to selected customers in order to maintain and grow the business; - maintained close relationships with customers in order to meet their changing input demands and ensure their ongoing viability; - continued to train and develop its employees to meet the needs of the business, maintain close relationships with suppliers and meet the regulatory regime within the agricultural sector.

-STRATEGIC REPORT (CONTINUED) FOR THE YEAR ENDED 30 JUNE 2023
+STRATEGIC REPORT (CONTINUED) FOR THE YEAR ENDED 30 JUNE 2024

-Directors' statement of compliance with duty to promote the success of the Company
+Directors' statement of compliance with duty to promote the success of the company